ShadyHany/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Simple Tic-Tac-Toe in python 3.6 with tkinter GUI. working on this code to make it more readable.
+My first Tic Tac Toe program in python 3.6 with tkinter GUI. am working on this code to make it more readable.
+I welcome any code reviews and pull requests!.